 - Take place in Montgomery County, MD;

-- Serve students at a school with a school-wide FARMS rate greater than 35% as listed on the MCPS Schools at a Glance page
+- Serve students at a school with a school-wide FARMS (Free and Reduced Meals System for MCPS) rate of 35% or more, as listed on the MCPS Schools at a Glance website.

-- Alternatively, the residency may take place at a school with a school-wide FARMS rate less than 35% if the proposed residency will specifically serve students within a clearly defined program that serves ESOL students or students with disabilities, as listed on the school’s MCPS Schools at a Glance page.
+- Alternatively, the residency may take place at a school with a school-wide FARMS rate less than 35% if the residency will specifically serve students within a clearly defined program that provides for ESOL students or students with disabilities, as listed on the school’s MCPS Schools at a Glance page.

-- If the residency will take place at a non-public school, the applicant must provide information that is comparable to that found on the MCPS Schools at a Glance page, including the FARMS and ESOL rate for the school.
+- If the residency will take place at a non-public school, the applicant must provide information that is comparable to that found on the MCPS Schools at a Glance page, including the FARMS rate and ESOL and Special Education programs.

 *Know that these are templates for your reference only – all applications and relevant materials must be submitted online through the grants portal.*